A nurse wearing green scrubs holding hands with an older patient in a wheelchair

 Pressure Care Products

 Pressure sore care or the grades of pressure sores in the UK is a common query for customers.
 Thankfully there are various pressure care prevention and treatment products available.
-At Opera, our pressure care range includes mattresses, cushions, and automatic turning systems as part of a pressure care plan.
+At Opera, our pressure care range includes pressure care mattresses, cushions, and automatic turning systems as part of a pressure care plan.
 Read our pressure care mattress buying guide to learn more about our range.

 Mattress Type